sai-ashis/mini-item-directory/README.md

 ## Using AI
 Throughout the process, I utilized Copilot and Claude to assist with the frontend development and to audit the codebase for efficiency and performance optimizations.

+> ⚠️ **Note on Live Demo:** This project is hosted on a free Render instance.
+If the application hasn't been visited recently, the backend may take 1-2 minutes on the initial load.
+Please allow a moment for the data to populate.